peterussell/peterussell.github.io/_posts/2021-08-22-cs-refresher-intro.md

 a "while back" at university.

-To be completely honest, I'd probably struggle to talk confidently about some common interview topics like, hash maps, sorting algorithsm, time or space complexity, etc., and I've also been keen for a while now to dig deeper into clean code architecture and patterns.
+To be completely honest, I'd probably struggle to talk confidently about some common interview topics like, hash maps, sorting algorithms, time or space complexity, etc., and I've also been keen for a while now to dig deeper into clean code architecture and patterns.